Search This Site

 3. Save the file as .htaccess

 This will redirect any request for your-domain.com to www.your-domain.com.
+OR vice versa.
 You can check to see if the redirect is working by doing a header check which will return the following (Figure 3)

 Screenshot header check for 301 permanent redirect.